zicodeng/visitorex/README.md

 ## Overview

-Visitorex is a front-desk software that helps companies manage their visitors in a smarter way.
+Visitorex is a front-desk software that helps company manage visitors in a smarter way.

 ## User Stories